 • Do all isolation valves open and close as they should?
 If a valve has rusted or jammed and fails to operate, this can result in the fuel flow not being able to be shut off in an emergency, or reopened again to allow the tank to be used again.

 • Does the equipment look in good condition, clean and free from any leaks?

-If you’re responsible for your site’s fuel tank, don’t let a problem that preventive maintenance could avoid happen on your watch!
+And now you know everything to look out for!
+So if you’re responsible for your site’s fuel tank, don’t let a problem that preventive maintenance could avoid happen on your watch!
 Download our Fuel Tank Maintenance Checklist today and get inspecting your tank and its equipment.